-These lamb sausage rolls are the perfect dish for the next time you are hosting a get together or need to take a plate to a friends.
-There is just something about sausage rolls that never gets tired or old.
+These lamb sausage rolls are the perfect dish if you are hosting a get together or need to take a plate to a friend’s.
 It doesn’t matter who you are serving, they are always a good option and the first thing people reach for!
 In this recipe, the flavoursome lamb mince takes the sausage rolls to new levels.
 Simply irresistible!

-- Heat the oil in a large non-stick frying pan over medium heat.
+Heat the oil in a large non-stick frying pan over medium heat.
 Add the onion, rosemary and garlic and cook until softened.
-Let cool.
+Leave to cool.

 Place cooked onion mixture in a large bowl.
 Add the lamb, breadcrumbs, 1 egg and salt.Combine well.